vtjc2002/LearnAI-Bootcamp/lab02.6-testing_bots/0_README.md

 # Testing Bots with Microsoft Bot Framework

-This hands-on lab guides you through some of the basics of testing bots.
+## Important Note - May 2019 - Beginning

->**!Important Note!**: These labs have not been updated since August 1, 2018.
-When they are updated, we'll update this note.
+All of the **Testing Bots** labs have not been updated since August 1, 2018.
+And for now, there are no plans for any maintenance.
+You can execute these labs on your own, but there is no guarantee that they will work.

+You can use [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-testing-debugging?view=azure-bot-service-4.0) official material to guide you.

+**Stay tuned for further updates.
+Every collaboration is welcome.**

+## Important Note - April 2019 - End

 ## Objectives